What is ANOVA?

 What are the limitations of ANOVA?

-If your test returns a significant F-statistic (the value you get when you run an ANOVA test), you may need to run an ad hoc test (like the Least Significant Difference test) to tell you exactly which groups had a difference in means.
+If your test returns a significant F-value (the value you get when you run an ANOVA test), you may need to run an ad hoc test (like the Least Significant Difference test) to tell you exactly which groups had a difference in means.

 Additional considerations with ANOVA

-- With smaller sample sizes, data can be visually inspected to determine if it is in fact normally distributed; if it is, unranked t-test results are still valid even for small samples.
+With smaller sample sizes, data can be visually inspected to determine if it is in fact normally distributed; if it is, unranked t-test results are still valid even for small samples.
 In practice, this assessment can be difficult to make, so Stats iQ recommends ranked t-tests by default for small samples.